MelonKony/webdev/content/millmint/vekllei/_index.md

 Vekllei was first known as *Islandi*, or "Land of Ice" in an extinct Indo-European language documented under the same name in early sagas, but is likely at least partially derived from Algic-Aleutian *Quutetast* word for "snow," *Ismo*.
 Sagas award Faroese settler Ann Sigfúsdottir with the island's discovery and name, though little else is known of her.

-The name *Vekllei* ostensible applies foremost to the physical landscape of the county, of which the present city-state inherits its name.
+The name *Vekllei* ostensibly applies foremost to the physical landscape of the county, of which the present city-state inherits its name.
 In addition, the people of Vekllei, language, and all subsequent pluralisations are also *Vekllei*.

 ## 3. Geography

 {{< hint panel >}}
-**Vekllei** an ancient country of striking geological monument.
+**Vekllei** is an ancient country of striking geological monument.
 A landscape of igneous rock and lava flows, Vekllei's dramatic geology is tempered by its healthy abundance of rainforests and flower-tundras, which paint the country in soft mossy hues of green and yellow.
 {{< /hint >}}

 {{<columns>}}